Symmetry Restoration in the SMEFT: Finite Counterterms for a Non-Anticommuting $\gamma_5$: Symmetry-Restoring Counterterms in the SMEFT

 \section{Symmetry-Restoring Counterterms in the SMEFT}

 We have applied our method to the calculation of symmetry-restoring counterterms in the SMEFT.
-To the best of our knowledge, this is the first determination of such counterterms in the literature, marking an initial milestone toward enabling NLO SMEFT calculations within the BMHV scheme.
+To the best of our knowledge, this is the first determination of such counterterms in the literature, marking an initial milestone toward enabling next-to-leading order (NLO) SMEFT calculations within the BMHV scheme.
 The full set of counterterms---both in the identity limit and in spurion form---is provided as supplementary material in the form of a PDF file and a \texttt{Mathematica} notebook.
 We observe that $B$-violating operators do not generate counterterms at dimension six.
 This is consistent, as any symmetry-restoring counterterms (at this order) involve at most two fermionic fields in addition to scalar or spurion insertions.
 With these building blocks alone, it is not possible to construct a $B$-violating operator, and thus no counterterms for $B$-violating SMEFT operators arise at this order.
+By similar arguments, the Weinberg operator generates spurion-dependent contributions only upon double insertion, leading to symmetry-restoring counterterms starting at dimension six.

 As an illustrative example of our calculations, we consider here the counterterms arising from insertions of the SMEFT operator

 where $I$ is an adjoint $\SU(2)_L$ index.
 The associated Wilson coefficient is $\mathcal{C}_{HW}$.
 The only supertrace involving $\mathcal{O}_{HW}$ that contributes to the spurion-dependent part of the effective action is